 Use of the WBSO is subject to compliance with a number of conditions and administrative requirements.
 Experience has revealed that errors are occasionally made.
-RVO will issue a revised R&D Declaration should an inspection reveal that:
+RVO will issue a revised R&D Declaration when for example an inspection reveals that:

-- you have not fulfilled your administrative obligations or have not fulfilled them in time; - it is plausible that you submitted information or documents that was or were incorrect or incomplete so that you would be issued an R&D Declaration and RVO would have reached a different decision if the correct information had been known in full at the time of the assessment; - you have submitted an incorrect statement of the actual number of R&D hours worked and, where relevant, of the actual costs and expenditures incurred. - You have provided incorrect citizen service numbers (bsn's) for the determination of the R&D hourly wage.
+- you have not fulfilled your administrative obligations or have not fulfilled them in time; - it is plausible that you submitted information or documents that was or were incorrect or incomplete so that you would be issued an R&D Declaration and RVO would have reached a different decision if the correct information had been known in full at the time of the assessment; - you have submitted an incorrect statement of the actual number of R&D hours worked and, where relevant, of the actual costs and expenditures incurred; - you have provided incorrect citizen service numbers (bsn's) for the determination of the R&D hourly wage; - R&D hours are registered on projects that have not been allocated;